federicobaldini/knn-algorithm/README.md

-# knn-algorithm
+# ml-algorithms

-An implementation of the K-Nearest Neighbors algorithm using Node.js, TensorFlow.js and TypeScript .
+An implementation of various machine learning algorithms using Node.js, TensorFlow.js and TypeScript.

 ## Available Scripts